Relativistic location algorithm in curved spacetime: Relativistic location in flat spacetime

-In our tests, the most accurate algorithm is the five-point formula of \cite{Ruggiero2021}, which for $10^6$ test cases satisfies $\varepsilon < 10^{-9}$ with double precision ($\mathtt{Float64}$), and $\varepsilon < 10^{-23}$ with extended precision ($\mathtt{Double64}$).
-The accuracy of the formula in \cite{Coll2010,Coll2012} and the new algorithm presented in Sec. \ref{sec:IIB} are comparable to each other, but both are less accurate than the formula of \cite{Ruggiero2021}.
-For $10^6$ test cases, the errors for the methods presented in \cite{Coll2010,Coll2012} and in Sec. \ref{sec:IIB} typically satisfy $\varepsilon < 10^{-5}$ with double precision ($\mathtt{Float64}$), and $\varepsilon < 10^{-14}$ with extended precision ($\mathtt{Double64}$).
+In our tests, the most accurate algorithm is the five-point formula of \cite{Ruggiero:2022}, which for $10^6$ test cases satisfies $\varepsilon < 10^{-9}$ with double precision (\textsc{Float64}), and $\varepsilon < 10^{-23}$ with extended precision (\textsc{Double64}).
+The accuracy of the new algorithm presented in Sec. \ref{sec:IIB} and the formula in Sec. \ref{sec:IIC} \cite{Coll:2009tm,Coll:2012dk} are comparable to each other, but both are less accurate than the formula of \cite{Ruggiero:2022}.
+For $10^6$ test cases, the errors for the four-point methods in Secs. \ref{sec:IIB} and \ref{sec:IIC} typically satisfy $\varepsilon < 10^{-5}$ with double precision (\textsc{Float64}), and $\varepsilon < 10^{-14}$ with extended precision (\textsc{Double64}).

 Execution times differ greatly between the algorithms.
-On a standard desktop computer (with an Intel i5-7500 processor), the five-point formula of \cite{Ruggiero2021} typically performs the computation in $<1.5 ~\rm \mu s$.
-The four-point algorithms that we have implemented in $\mathtt{cereal.jl}$ are significantly slower, despite only requiring four emission points.
-For four emission points, our implementation of the formula in \cite{Coll2010,Coll2012} typically requires $\sim 150 ~\rm \mu s$ to perform the computation.
+On a standard desktop computer (with an Intel i5-7500 processor), the five-point formula of \cite{Ruggiero:2022} typically performs the computation in $<1.5 ~\rm \mu s$.
+The four-point algorithms that we have implemented in \textsc{cereal.jl} are significantly slower, despite only requiring four emission points.
+For four emission points, our implementation of the formula in \cite{Coll:2009tm,Coll:2012dk} typically requires $\sim 150 ~\rm \mu s$ to perform the computation.
 The algorithm we have presented here has improved performance, requiring a computation time of $\sim 36 ~\rm \mu s$.
 Since the five-point formula is faster and yields results with significantly higher accuracy, we employ it when computing the initial guess for the curved spacetime algorithm that we will describe in the next section.